Top of the page

 Healthy kidneys remove wastes from the blood.
 They also help balance water, salt, and mineral levels in the blood.
 Nephrotic syndrome is a sign that your kidneys aren't working right.
 When you have this kidney problem, you have high levels of protein in your urine.
 You may also have low levels of protein and high levels of cholesterol in your blood.

 The most common symptom is swelling around the eyes or in the feet or ankles.
 You may also notice foamy urine or weight gain from fluid buildup.
-The syndrome also increases the risk of skin infections.
+The syndrome also increases the risk of infections.

 Diabetes is the most common cause of the syndrome.
 It can also be caused by kidney disease, lupus, some infections, and certain cancers.
 In some cases, the cause is not known.